duarte-alex/FDM-CHALLENGE/README.md

 \q
 ```

-Next, intialize the tables and grant permissions:
+Next, initialize the tables and grant permissions:
 ```
 sudo -u postgres psql -d steel_db -f init.sql
 ```

-You can check the tables were creating by running in psql:
+You can check the tables were created by running in psql:
 ```
 SELECT table_name FROM information_schema.tables
 WHERE table_schema = 'public';